plugwise/plugwise-beta/README.md

 A fully asynchronous approach to supporting Plugwise devices.
 This repository is **meant** for use of beta-testing.

+## Coming soon ##

+Support for the Plugwise Stretch with firmware v2.3 and v3.1 is under development.

 ## NEW (Aug 12, 2020) ##

 This custom_component can be installed to replace the HA Core Plugwise component.
 It can NO LONGER be installed next to the HA Core Plugwise component.